Skip to main content

 Kristen Syrett

-Dr. Syrett is a Professor in the Department of Linguistics, with a co-appointment in the Rutgers Center for Cognitive Science (RuCCS).
+Dr. Kristen Syrett is a Professor and the Chair of the Department of Linguistics, with a co-appointment in the Rutgers Center for Cognitive Science (RuCCS).
 Her areas of specialization are language acquisition and psycholinguistics, with a focus on semantics and pragmatics (meaning).
 She earned her Ph.D. in Linguistics from Northwestern University in 2007, with specializations in Language and Cognition and in Cognitive Science.
 She also has an M.Ed. and AMI Montessori certification.
-Dr. Syrett has taken the Co-Active Training Institute coaching curriculum and the CTI leadership experience and assists for these courses, and is a proud HERS sister, having attended the H.E.R.S.
-Institute in CO.
+Dr. Syrett has completed the Co-Active Training Institute coaching curriculum and the CTI leadership experience, and assists regularly for these leadership training programs.
+She is a proud HERS alum.
 Before joining the faculty at Rutgers in 2011, Dr. Syrett spent three years as an NIH post-doctoral fellow at RuCCS, and one year as a RuCCS post-doc.
 She devotes her time outside of research to advocacy and service in the field of Linguistics, her two kids, her yoga practice and working out, baking, and her two mischievous beagles.

 Undergraduate Research Assistants